 Are all the radiators cold?

-If all the radiators are cold or if your radiator is not getting hot, check that your boiler and central heating is switched on – it might sound obvious, but sometimes the obvious answers are the right ones!
-If everything is switched on, then the problem is likely to do with your boiler, plumbing or pipework, and it is highly inadvisable (and may even be illegal) for you to attempt to fix the problem.
+If all the radiators are cold or if your radiator is not getting hot, check that your boiler and central heating are switched on.
+It might sound obvious, but sometimes the obvious answers are the right ones!
+If everything is switched on, then the problem is likely to be with your boiler, plumbing, or pipework, and it is highly inadvisable (and may even be illegal) for you to attempt to fix the problem.
 You will need to call out the professionals and arrange a boiler repair.

 Is only one radiator cold?